Enhanced stability of pressure relief valves: mechanistic design and analysis: Analysis of enhanced stability valves

-From a practical point of view, we can think of two equivalent ways of achieving this enhanced stability: \begin{enumerate} \item Strategy I -- from a system designer's point of view --- choose a larger capacity valve and restrict its lift through the location of $x= x_{\rm stop}< x_{\rm max}$, as in Fig.~\ref{fig:stopper_below_fold}; \item Strategy II -- from a valve manufacturer's point of view --- while keeping $x_{\rm stop} = x_{\rm \max}$, manipulate the valve's geometry so that the lift-versus pressure characteristic has its fold point (at the red daimond in Fig.~\ref{fig:stopper_below_fold}) for $x>x_{\rm max}$. \end{enumerate} Note though from a mathemtical analysis point of view, these two approaches are equivalent, because in each case all that matters is that equilibrium lift versus tank pressure cuve shoulod have negative slope all the way up to the upper stop.
-Therefore, in what follows we shall not destinguish between $x_{\rm stop}$ and $x_{\rm max}$.
+From a practical point of view, we can think of two equivalent ways of achieving this enhanced stability: \begin{enumerate} \item Strategy I -- from a system designer's point of view --- choose a larger capacity valve and restrict its lift through the location of $x= x_{\rm stop}< x_{\rm max}$, as in Fig.~\ref{fig:stopper_below_fold}; \item Strategy II -- from a valve manufacturer's point of view --- while keeping $x_{\rm stop} = x_{\rm \max}$, manipulate the valve's geometry so that the lift-versus pressure characteristic has its fold point (at the red diamond in Fig.~\ref{fig:stopper_below_fold}) for $x>x_{\rm max}$. \end{enumerate} From a mathematical analysis point of view, these two approaches are equivalent, because in each case all that matters is that equilibrium lift versus tank pressure curve should have negative slope all the way up to the upper stop.
+Therefore, in what follows we do not distinguish between $x_{\rm stop}$ and $x_{\rm max}$.